Glenn444/bookbot/README.md

 # Bookbot
 ## This is my first boot.dev project
+BookBot is my first project!
-Pyhton program that can analyze an entire book and print out an interesting statistical report.
+Python program that can analyze an entire book and print out an interesting statistical report.